apigee/api-platform-samples/README.md

 ## <a name="invoking"></a>Invoking a sample proxy

 We make this easy too!
+Each sample API proxy directory contains a script, `invoke.sh`, that issues a sample HTTP request to the API.
 Deploy the proxy and follow these steps:

 1. Be sure you've updated `./api-platform-samples/setup/setenv.sh` as explained previously.